Skip to content

 Bash

-Replace YOUR.DOMAIN.NAME with your real domain or subdomain name.
+Replace YOUR.DOMAIN.NAME with your actual domain or subdomain.

 Bash